 Who is coming to the event?

-This matters because it will guide your stage design, promotional campaign, and activities.
-Knowing who you're inviting also gives your marketing team an idea of what platforms to reach out to attendees with.
+This matters because it guides your stage design, promotional campaign, and activities.
+Knowing who you invite also helps your marketing team choose the right platforms to reach attendees.

-The more personalized the event is to your audience's desire, the higher your chances of success.
+The more personalized the event is to your audience's desires, the higher your chances of success.

 Tip: One area you must absolutely not be cheap about is audiovisual equipment, as it affects attendees' overall experience.